 If you don’t have a coach, I’d be happy to create a program and coach you.
 Go to my personal training page for more info.

-There are concerns that heart rate zones that are estimated are too generalized and may not be overall accurate.
+There are concerns that if you’re using formulas to calculate heart rate zones you will get very generalized and not overall accurate results.
 However, actual zone ranges tend to deviate only slightly for each individual.
 This is not enough to significantly impact the overall benefit from focused training.

-Yes, the most precise way to determine heart rate training zones would be to take a supervised VO2 max lab test.
+Yes, the most precise way would be to take a supervised VO2 max lab test.
+Ideally sport-specific (i.e. to establish cycling or running heart rate zones).
 Such test measures the speed of lactate accumulation and respective oxygen intake throughout the exercise.
-Based on the data aerobic and anaerobic thresholds are established which are key reference points in determining heart rate zones.
+Based on the data aerobic and anaerobic thresholds are established which are key reference points in determining personalized HR zones.

 Over the years and multiple lab tests, however, I noticed that these ranges tend to deviate only by around 1-2% (up to 5 bpm).

-There’s a bit more than percentages behind the concept of training zones.
+There’s a bit more than percentages behind the concept of HR zones.

-As we increase intensity of an exercise, the body changes the way it sources energy.
+As we increase workout intensity, the body changes the way it sources energy.
 At low intensity, body primarily uses oxygen (aerobic mode) to convert fats into energy.
 That process is slow, so at high intensity when the body needs energy fast it focuses on converting carbohydrates (sugars or stored glycogen) to energy instead.
 This does not require oxygen, so it’s called ‘anaerobic’ mode.

 Logically, high intensity training is more taxing on the body and should be approached carefully.
 Too much too soon can cause all progress to stall and put the athlete into a plateau for quite a while.